 Eat Stop Eat: This form of intermittent fasting does not follow a consistent cycle.
 It is fasted for one to two days a week for the entire day.
 It is good that after a fasting day always follow two days with a normal food intake.

 Alternate Day Fasting: As the name implies, this method alternately fasting for a full day and then eating again as usual for up to 24 hours.

 Intermittent fasting can simplify your diet.

 One of the most common reasons to start with intermittent fasting is to reduce unwanted weight.
-Intermittent fasting does not change the necessary calorie deficit, but it is much easier for many to eat for a limited time and therefore to consume fewer calories than to follow complicated dietary rules and to abstain from any meal.
-The fact that food is “allowed” only in a certain period of time can lead to intuitively fewer calories than usual on a normal day.
-This leads to a calorie deficit and thus to a decrease in body weight.
-The temporary fasting can also bring the psychological effect of having to think less of food, since the period is anyway limited to the selected time window.
+Intermittent fasting does not change the necessary calorie deficit.
+But it is much easier for many to eat for a limited time and therefore to consume fewer calories than to follow complicated dietary rules and to abstain from any meal.

-Since only the time of food intake is limited, but not the choice of food, it is easier for many to stick to the rules.
-Unfortunately, the current study situation is still very limited and can only draw a few safe conclusions about the effects of intermittent fasting on humans, but still speaks in particular the practicability of this diet.
+Since only the time of food intake is in limit, but not the choice of food.
+It is easier for many to stick to the rules.
+Unfortunately, the current study situation is still very limited and can only draw a few safe conclusions about the effects of IF on humans.
+But still speaks in particular the practicability of this diet.

 However, if you choose to try intermittent fasting, one thing to remember.
 The most important thing for a weight reduction is and remains a calorie deficit.
 It must be constantly adhered to to see long-term success!